chmb/school-projects/computational-geometry/README.md

 ### Algorithms used:
 Gift Wrapping Algorithm: This algorithm is known to be computable in O(n) time best case and O(n^2) time in the worst case.
 I model this algorithm by starting at the left most point and working through the rest of the points in a counter clockwise fashion.

-Monotone Chain: This algorithm is known to be computable in O(nlogh) time best case and O(nlogn) time in the worst case.
+Monotone Chain Algorithm: This algorithm is known to be computable in O(nlogh) time best case and O(nlogn) time in the worst case.
 I model this algorithm by starting with an extreme left point, computing the upper and lower hulls respectively, and combining the output to form the completed hull.